pimutils/khal/doc/parts/usage.rst

 adds a new all day event on 26.07.

-khal --new should be able to understand quite a range of dates, have a look at the tests for more examples.
+khal --new should understand the following syntax:

-In a more abstract form:

   khal --new startdatetime [enddatetime] description

-where start- and enddatetime are either datetimes or times in the format defined in the config file.
+where start- and enddatetime are either datetimes or times in the formats defined in the config file.
 Start- and enddatetime can be one of the following:

   * datetime datetime
-      start and end datetime specified, if no year is given, this year is used, if the second datetime has no year, the same year as for the first datetime object will be used, unless that would make the event end before it begins, in which case the next year is used
+      start and end datetime specified, if no year is given (like the non-long version of dateformat, see config file, should allow), this year is used, if the second datetime has no year, the same year as for the first datetime object will be used, unless that would make the event end before it begins, in which case the next year is used
   * datetime time
       end date will be same as start date, unless that would make the event end before it has started, then the next day is used as